MENU

 LOW BONO OR LEGAL AID

 Most cases pitched to me do not reach the threshold of pro bono work.
 All cases are important to the particular litigant, but not all litigation has the quality of being able to add to a body of case law or provide a precedent for similarly vulnerable litigants.
 At my sole and exclusive discretion, subject to my capacity, qualification, and resource, from time to time I may consider acting 'low bono' for a particular client.
 A low bono fee structure will have a fixed fee or hourly rate significantly reduced from my ordinary fees required for such litigation.
 Alternatively, there may be special circumstances that mean I will consider seeking limited approval to act on legal aid remuneration for your case.
-In the interests of disclosure, I detest the administration involved with legal aid but will endure if the case compels this.
+In the interests of disclosure, I detest the administration involved with legal aid but will endure if your road to justice compels this.

 Please note